lutfullah2011/My-Embedded-Experiences/My Embedded Applications/STM32Cube IDE/README_Application_Notes.txt

 (000_MY_DRIVERS_000)
 **************************************************
-* This file includes my drivers for both the Device and GPIO.
+* This file include my drivers for both the Device and GPIO.
 * I developed these files while taking the Udemy Courses(Mastering Microcontroller and Embedded Driver Development)
 **************************************************